Phoenix Jones: Injury

 Jones reports being stabbed with a knife while trying to intervene with a drug dealer and a resident, damaging part of his costume which had to be repaired.
 He has told police that his ballistic vest helped stop a bullet during an incident in Tacoma.

 In 2011, Jones claims to have had his nose broken by an assailant while attempting to break up a fight, when one of the men pulled a gun on him while another one kicked him, breaking his nose.
 This incident was never reported to police, and was treated by Jones' private doctor.

 Arrest record

 Seattle City Attorney Pete Holmes has called Jones a "deeply misguided individual."

 In October 2011, Jones was arrested for investigation of assault, after using pepper spray to break up an alleged fight.
 He spent approximately seven hours in jail before posting the $3,800 bail.
 No charges were filed and the case was dropped later that month.

 On January 9, 2020, Jones was arrested for allegedly selling Methylenedioxymethamphetamine (MDMA) to an undercover police officer.
 At the time of his arrest, police alleged that he and his accomplice were also in possession of about 4 grams of cocaine.
+As of 2022, he was on felony probation.